pivotaltracker/tracker_deployment_chrome_extension/README.md

 # Installation

-Get Deply Spy from the Chrome store, or if you want the local/dev
+Get Deploy Spy from the Chrome store, or if you want the local/dev
 version:

 * Clone this repo locally